FLO-2DSoftware/FLO-2D-Docs/source/setup/qgis_setup.rst

    .. container:: h3

       7. Install Additional Python Modules

    Run the OSGeo4W Setup program again and select **Advanced Install**.

-   Click next until you reach the package selection screen.
-(Everything else should be default.)
+   Click Next until reaching the package selection screen.

    Filter the package list by typing **h5py** in the search box.
-Click the Skip text to select the latest version for installation.
+   Click the *Skip* text to select the latest version for installation.

    .. image:: ../img/Instructions/qgisnetwork011.png